Presidency of Dwight D. Eisenhower: General election

-Incumbent President Harry S. Truman fared poorly in the polls and decided to not run in 1952.
+Incumbent president Harry S. Truman fared poorly in the polls and decided to not run in 1952.
 There was no clear frontrunner for the Democratic presidential nomination.
 Delegates to the 1952 Democratic National Convention in Chicago, nominated Illinois governor Adlai E. Stevenson for president on the third ballot.
 Senator John Sparkman of Alabama was selected as his running mate.
 The convention ended with widespread confidence that the party had selected a powerful presidential contender who would field a competitive campaign.
 Stevenson concentrated on giving a series of thoughtful speeches around the nation.
 Although his style thrilled intellectuals and academics, some political experts wondered if he were speaking "over the heads" of most of his listeners, and they dubbed him an "egghead", based on his baldness and intellectual demeanor.
 His biggest liability however, was Truman's unpopularity.
 Even though Stevenson had not been a part of the Truman administration, voters largely ignored his record and burdened him with Truman's.
-Historian Herbert Parmet says that Stevenson:
+Historian Herbert Parmet said that Stevenson:

 failed to dispel the widespread recognition that, for a divided America, torn by paranoia and unable to understand what had disrupted the anticipated tranquility of the postwar world, the time for change had really arrived.
 Neither Stevenson nor anyone else could have dissuaded the electorate from its desire to repudiate 'Trumanism.'